We say what? Answers to your questions about Catholic prayers

 “Ah-men” or “A-men” - How would Jesus have pronounced it?

 According to Msgr.
-Pope: “I think with Ah-men and A-men, you've just got different customs.
+Charles Pope of the Archdiocese of Washington: “I think with Ah-men and A-men, you've just got different customs.
 Jesus would have spoken Aramaic.
 ‘Ah-meen’: That's how Jesus, when he was speaking Aramaic, would have said that.”

 “...give us this day our daily bread….”